 The student workers in the Adventist University of Central Africa shall play an important role because they will facilitate AUCA's overall success.
-AUCA library shall employ student workers to help with many routine tasks, such as shelving books, processing new books, shelf reading, filing, retrieving materials for interlibrary loan, staffing service desks, designing displays, and performing clerical tasks.
+AUCA library like other Academic libraries the world over shall employ student workers to help with many routine tasks, such as shelving books, processing new books, shelf reading, filing, retrieving materials for interlibrary loan, staffing service desks, designing displays, and performing clerical tasks.

+7.1.9.
 Conditions of employment

-Student workers shall generally be limited to work for 20 hours per week during the semester and fulltime over the vacation.
+Student workers shall generally be limited to work for 20 hours per week during the trimester and fulltime over the vacation.